Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Causal estimands of interest

-The quantity $\wie(s,s^{\prime})$ is a marginal version of the contrasts, marginalized over the conditional distribution of other villages' treatments given $(A_{i},S_{i})=(0,s)$ and $(A_{i},S_{i})=(0,s^{\prime})$, respectively.
+This estimand contrasts high versus low within-sublocation exposure, holding own treatment fixed at $a$, while averaging over the between-sublocation exposure distributions that arise under the implemented policy.
 As with the marginal direct effect, this definition depends on the treatment assignment mechanism.